Welcome to Pool in Wharfedale Parish Council

 If your see an incident please click here to report it.

 Leeds City Council produce a monthly schedule of road works across the district together with a future roads works programme.
 The latest 2016 reports have been reproduced here for your information.
-Future Works Schedule and Monthly Schedule.
+Future Works Schedule and Monthly Schedule

 OLD POOL BANK ROAD